1 Language Models: What and Why

 The problem of how to propagate past information to the present efficiently and accurately also occupied the minds of researchers and practitioners working on a different language task: Machine Translation.

-The traditional way to handle machine translation and other sequence-to-sequence (Seq2Seq) learning is using a recurrent neural network architecture called the encoder-decoder.
+The traditional way to handle machine translation and other sequence-to-sequence (Seq2Seq) problems is using a recurrent neural network architecture called the encoder-decoder.
 This architecture consists of encoding input sequences into a single, fixed-length vector and then decoding it back again to generate the output.
 See the upper part of Figure 1.8 for a visual representation.

 Soon after the introduction of these encoder-decoder networks, other researchers (Bahdanau et al. (2014)) proposed a subtle but impactful enhancement: instead of encoding the input sequences into a single fixed-length vector as an intermediary representation, they are encoded into multiple so-called annotation vectors instead.
 Then, at decoding time, an attention mechanism learns which annotations it should use—or attend to.
 This can be seen before the decoder in Figure 1.8, below.